 Using FIFO or LILO warehouse tactics allows you to optimize your warehouse storage, based on your stock, expiry dates or other time-relevant conditions, and your customer ordering requirements.

 Want to know more?
 Let’s get into the importance of FIFO inventory and how operations regardless of size can benefit.

 Should I be using FIFO in my warehouse?

-Those that sell perishable products will find a greater ROI through selling the oldest items first.
-Such inventory examples include food, medicine and consumables.
+Warehouses stocking perishable products will find a greater ROI by selling the oldest items first, to reduce the likelihood of inventory spoiling or aging past its used-by date.
+Such inventory might include food, medicine, skincare, and consumables.

 Most warehousing and logistics operations already have a strong element of FIFO principles, though often inventory is simply assumed to be older.
 CartonCloud can help to more accurately represent inventory that is to be dispatched first.

 The main advantage of FIFO warehouse workflows is providing the ability for warehouses stocking perishable goods to clearly and effectively identify the inventory that needs to be dispatched first, in order to ensure stock is dispatched within it's use-by date.